Boardinghouse (film): Production

 The original idea for the project was developed by John and Kalassu Wintergate at the end of 1978 and the script was started with the idea to film a comedy horror movie.
 A year or so later Elliot Van Koghbe read an article in American Cinematographer.
 The article mentioned that George Lucas was experimenting with producing films shot originally on video.
 Wintergate also had the same idea, because the large funds for a 35 mm production was not yet available.
 So after researching the idea more closely Wintergate decided to venture into producing a low-budget comedy horror film on video reserving the major portion of the budget for the expense of making the transfer to film.
 J & K Wintergate funded the project and wrote the script.
 As an assistant casting director in Hollywood, Van Koghbe had experience with video equipment that was helpful.
 He, under an alternate name (Obee Ray), also shot a couple of extra sequences for the eventual re-edit which the distributor insisted on.
-The distributor, in order to make it strictly horror, insisted for most of the real comedy scenes to be cut, which of course ended up to be virtually impossible since everything was shot with the underlying comedy aspect.
+The distributor, in order to make it strictly horror, insisted for most of the real comedy scenes to be cut, which was virtually impossible since everything had been shot with the underlying comedy aspect.
 This made it into a quirky somewhat puzzling film but it inadvertently helped the film to become an eventual cult classic all over the world.

 Boardinghouse is notable for being the first horror film to be shot on video.

 The film also used a movie gimmick titled Horror Vision, wherein a warning would pop up on the screen to let audiences know that a violent scene was happening soon.